pruett/ruby-patterns/patterns/template.md

 Template Method Pattern
 =======================

-The *Template Method pattern* is a straightforward approach in which a base class defines a set of abstract methods that are expected to be defined by any number of subclasses.
+The *Template Method Pattern* is a straightforward approach where an abstract superclass defines a set of abstract methods that are meant to be overridden by its subclasses.

+Consider the example below:

 ```ruby
 class Template